alexlam0206/LamBatOS/README.md

 -------------------------------------------------

-Thank you for trying LamBat OS 0.1 Beta!
+Thank you for trying LamBat OS 25 Public Beta!

 The LamBat OS Team